 Hamilton Rating Scale for Anxiety (HAM-A) – a validated, reliable clinician-administered measure of anxiety symptom severity over the past month (Hamilton, 1959).

-In all trials, change in G-SAS was an outcome measure of improvement in gambling disorder symptoms, and was therefore chosen as the primary outcome measure for this analysis.
+In all trials, change in G-SAS (post-treatment G-SAS subtracted from baseline G-SAS) was an outcome measure of improvement in gambling disorder symptoms, and was therefore chosen as the primary outcome measure for this analysis.

 Statistical Analysis